Information for visitors to the MIRI Office located in downtown Berkeley, Califonia.

 Don’t hesitate to contact us if you have specific questions about your visit!

 San Francisco International Airport (SFO)To get to Berkeley from SFO:

 - BART: Follow signs for BART at the airport’s International Terminal.
 Fare must be purchased from a kiosk.
-Get on a Pittsburg/Bay Point-bound train.
-Timed transfers are provided to Richmond-bound trains at 19th Street/Oakland Station.
+Get on an Antioch-bound train.
+Transfer to Richmond-bound train at either 19th Street/Oakland or MacArthur stations and disembark Richmond-bound train at Downtown Berkeley.
 Travel time is ordinarily about 1 hour.

 - Car: In light traffic, one could drive to Berkeley in about 20-30 minutes, but the Bay Bridge corridor is often congested.
 Anticipate at least 45 minutes at peak traffic times.

 - Taxi: A taxi or shuttle van will provide door-to-door service and cost $60–100.

 Oakland International Airport (OAK)To get to Berkeley from OAK:

 - BART: From the airport, take the AirBART directly to the Coliseum Station and then board a Richmond-bound train.